apache/accumulo-website/pages/how-to-contribute.md

 This document describes how to make contributions which are reviewed (via GitHub pull requests) by the community before being merged by a committer.

+This page provides basic instructions for contributing to Accumulo.
+If you are looking for more information, check out the more comprehensive [contributor guide](/contributors-guide/).

 ## Issues

 Any contribution should have a corresponding issue.
 Accumulo uses [JIRA] for issue tracking.
 Before creating an issue,